PrairieLearn/PrairieLearn/docs/workspaces/index.md

 * First, create an empty directory to use to share job data between containers.

-    * This can live anywhere, but needs to be created first and referenced in the docker launch command.
+    * This can live anywhere, but needs to be created first and referenced in the `docker run` command.
     * This command is copy-pastable for Windows PowerShell, MacOS, and Linux.

 ```sh